geonetwork/doc/source/administrator-guide/configuring-the-catalog/css-configuration.rst

 .. figure:: img/css-screen.png

-This page facilitates to change various colors of screen elements.
-Mind that 'background' refers to the background color of elements and 'color' to the font color used in the element.
-Above configuration will result in below vizualisation:
+This page allows you to change various colors of page elements.
+Note that 'background' refers to the background color of elements, and 'color' to the font color used in the element.
+The above configuration will result in the vizualisation below:

 .. figure:: img/css-result.png